Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Rotating families and projection graphs, revisited

-We gather here all consequences of the above discussion to our setting.
-Recall that we have a colourable short HHG $(G,\ov X)$, whose structure comes from the action on the combinatorial HHS $(X,\W)$ with HHS constant $E$, and we are considering the quotient by a subgroup $\N$, as in Notation~\ref{notation:kernel}.
+We gather here all implications of the above discussion to our setting.
+Recall that we have a colourable short HHG $(G, \ov X, \W)$, with HHS constant $E$, and we are considering the quotient by a subgroup $\N$, as in Notation~\ref{notation:kernel}.